The Sūtra

 The Buddha emphatically remarked:

-such cases, though they are not guiltless of killing, yet they did it with
+they are not guiltless of killing, yet they did it with different motivations,

-both folly and viciousness; their very act of abetting and hiring others to
+viciousness; their very act of abetting and hiring others to kill shows that

-kill shows that they have utterly no compassion in their hearts.
-They have betrayed
+they have utterly no compassion in their hearts.
+They have betrayed the Three

 “They are caught in the vicious circle of hatred